antonvng81/garbcol/README.md

+# garbcol
-# A new garbage collector of type mark and sweep running in smart pointers
+A new garbage collector of type mark and sweep running in smart pointers